 Cut out problematic food and substances

 Drugs, medications, and even foods can lead to palpitations.
-If you identify a substance that’s causing palpitations or sensitivities, remove it from your diet to stop palpitations.
+If you identify a substance that’s causing palpitations or sensitivities, try to remove it from your diet.

 For example, cigarette smoking can lead to palpitations.
 If you discover that you have more heart palpitations when you smoke, stop smoking for a period of time and see if the sensation ends.
 We reached out to readers for real and practical tips to stop smoking.